 If you have water shoes bring them!
 We didn’t have any but because the rocks were so slippy my friend slipped on one of the rocks when we were getting into the water and went flying!

-The sun is strong in the Philippines and there is minimal shade at Hulugan Falls so make sure you are protected form the sun!
+The sun is strong in the Philippines and there is minimal shade at Hulugan Falls so make sure you are protected from the sun!

 Best time to visit Hulugan Falls: